apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, the interval literal syntax does not allow multiple from-to units anymore.
 For example, `SELECT INTERVAL '1-1' YEAR TO MONTH '2-2' YEAR TO MONTH'` throws parser exception.

+  - Since Spark 3.0, when casting string to interval type, strings with leading "interval" such as "interval 1 day" will be treated as invalid and the cast returns null.
+In Spark version 2.4 and earlier, the leading "interval" is allowed and required.
+To allow the leading "interval", you can set `spark.sql.legacy.allowIntervalPrefixInCast` to true.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was